 Unlike a sequence group, an array does not have its own initiator, terminator, or alignment.
 Those properties apply to each element occurrence of the array.
-To give an alignment, initiator, separator or terminator to an entire array you must enclose the element declaration for the array in a sequence group and specify the alignment, separator, initiator and terminator on the sequence group.
+To give an alignment, initiator, separator or terminator to an entire array one must enclose the element declaration for the array in a sequence group and specify the alignment, separator, initiator and terminator on the sequence group.